SorawitChok/Linear-Least-Square-Housholder-Transformation/README.md

 ## Overview

-The function `LinearLeastSquareHH` computes the solution to a linear least squares problem of the form $ A \mathbf{x} = \mathbf{b} $ by applying Householder transformations.
+The function `LinearLeastSquareHH` computes the solution to a linear least squares problem of the form $A \mathbf{x} = \mathbf{b}$ by applying Householder transformations.
 The Householder method is used to orthogonalize the matrix \( A \) and transform it into an upper triangular matrix \( R \), making it easier to solve the system.

 ## Function Signature